benwills/gcc_nested_loop_optimizer_bug/Readme.txt

-This is an example of a possible bug in the GCC compiler when nesting loops and reading past the end of array bounds.
+This is an example of a possible bug in the GCC-12 compiler when nesting loops and reading past the end of array bounds.

 When compiling with -O2 or -O3, and there are _reads_ (no writes)